zhouyunyan/PIGC/README.md

 All databases are stored in the "~/Datebase" directory.

-The name,description and availavlity of the database are as follows:
+The name,description and availability of the database are as follows:

 |Database|Version/release date|Description|Availability|
 |:-------|:-------------------|:----------|:-----------|